 Terrorists may launch attacks to coincide with religious festivals, national holidays, significant dates and anniversaries, especially during the Ramadan, Christmas and Easter periods.
-In early June 2017, Boko Haram militants staged multiple attacks in Maiduguri Borno State killing at least 11 people.
+In early June 2017, Boko Haram militants staged multiple attacks in Maiduguri Borno State, a do not travel area, killing at least 11 people.

 Exercise vigilance in crowded public places, including bars, hotels, restaurants, shopping mall, markets, places of worship, transport hubs and camps for displaced persons.
 The high threat of kidnapping remains in Northern and Middle Belt states, such as Bauchi, Gombe, Kano, Kaduna, Niger and Adamawa states.

 Aid workers in the region should exercise heightened vigilance and review personal security plans.

 Exercise heightened vigilance near Nigerian government and security institutions, internally displaced persons’ camps, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure, as well as public areas including markets, hotels, licensed premises, restaurants, venues broadcasting international sporting events, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events and tourist areas.